 For the cell counting task, the datasets include three public benchmarks: synthetic fluorescence microscopy (VGG) dataset \cite{vgg}, human subcutaneous adipose tissue (ADI) dataset \cite{adi}, and Dublin Cell Counting (DCC) dataset.
 The details of the cell dataset are shown as follows: \begin{itemize}[leftmargin=*] \item VGG \cite{vgg} is a synthetic microscopy cell image dataset with 200 samples.
-It simulates bacterial cells from fluorescence-light microscopy at various focal distances.
-The size of microscopy images is maintained as 256$\times$256 pixels.
-The cell amount of VGG for each image is 174$\pm$64. \item DCC \cite{dcc} dataset is built with 177 samples from various categories of cells from real cases, including embryonic mice stem cells, human lung adenocarcinoma, and monocytes.
-The image size ranges from 306$\times$322 pixels to 798$\times$788 pixels, due to obtained via dynamic zoom scope.
-Moreover, the cell amount for each image is 34$\pm$21, intended to increase the variation of the dataset. \item ADI \cite{adi} is constructed from Genotype Tissue Expression Consortium \cite{Lonsdale2013} with densely packed adipocyte cells from real cases.
+The dataset simulates bacterial cells from fluorescence-light microscopy at various focal distances.
+The microscopy image size is fixed at 256$\times$256 pixels.
+The number of cells per VGG image is 174$\pm$64. \item The DCC \cite{dcc} dataset contains 177 samples from various categories of cells from real cases, including embryonic mice stem cells, human lung adenocarcinoma, and monocytes.
+The image size ranges from 306$\times$322 pixels to 798$\times$788 pixels because the images are acquired at varying magnifications.
+Moreover, the number of cells per image is 34$\pm$21, intended to increase the variation of the dataset. \item ADI \cite{adi} is constructed from Genotype Tissue Expression Consortium \cite{Lonsdale2013} with densely packed adipocyte cells from real cases.
 The dataset is built from 200 images.
 The image size is 150$\times$150 pixels.
-The cell amount for each image is 165$\pm$44. \end{itemize} The slight deviation of the cell amount of each image provides a relative consistency in cell density.
-Various types of cells further challenge the performance of the model in the adaptability of scene presentation.
+The number of cells per image is 165$\pm$44. \end{itemize} The relatively small variation in cell count per image yields more consistent cell density.
+Various types of cells further challenge the model's adaptability to different visual appearances.